 License

 Prior to installation please read and accept the disclaimer and license.
-The FIPEX toolset is provided as is, where is (see )
+The FIPEX toolset is provided as is, where is (see Disclaimer and Licence)

 When redistributing this software, leveraging it, or presenting results based on the usage of this software we request that you adhere to the terms of license and provide attribution.